mars0i/popco/README.md

 Copyright (c) 2012, 2013 by Marshall Abrams

 This work is currently free for academic use.
 Distribution and use for other purposes allowed only with permission from the author.
-Many parts of POPCO in other files are by Paul Thagard and his collaborators on COHERE, with extensive modifications in many areas.
+The overall conception and much of the code for POPCO are by Marshall Abrams, but many parts of POPCO are by Paul Thagard and his collaborators on COHERE, with extensive modifications by M.A.
 Kristen Hammack made significant contributions to POPCO.
+See the acknowledgements section of the article listed below for a list of others whose help was very important.

 POPCO is a framework for agent-based simulations in which agents’ communication of their simulated beliefs depends how those beliefs do or